rafa-net/calculator/README.md

 This is the capstone project of the Foundations Course at [The Odin Project](https://www.theodinproject.com/), an amazing open-source resource for learning web development.

-What I've produced is a based off of how my own cheap pocket calculator does math.
-A lot of testing has been done, but bugs might still be present.
+What I've produced is a based off of how my own cheap pocket calculator does  A lot of testing has been done, but bugs might still be present.
 Even though the project requires the calculator to handle only one pair of numbers at a time, I have cheated, because I wanted the user to get some results by pressing `=` repeatedly.

 With physical calculators, some operations are optimized for the consumer's (who is not a mathematician or an engineer) day-to-day usage, including [percentages](https://devblogs.microsoft.com/oldnewthing/20080110-00/?p=23853).